kubernetes/ingress-nginx/controllers/nginx/configuration.md

 ### Rate limiting

-The annotations `ingress.kubernetes.io/limit-connections` and `ingress.kubernetes.io/limit-rps` allows the creation of a limit in the connections that can be opened by a single client IP address.
+The annotations `ingress.kubernetes.io/limit-connections` and `ingress.kubernetes.io/limit-rps` define a limit on the connections that can be opened by a single client IP address.
 This can be used to mitigate [DDoS Attacks](https://www.nginx.com/blog/mitigating-ddos-attacks-with-nginx-and-nginx-plus).

 `ingress.kubernetes.io/limit-connections`: number of concurrent allowed connections from a single IP address.